Resources for Beginners

 More important than the superficial observation of any form is the sincere and open hearted attitude toward training which gives meaning to the forms.
 In the dojo, students should observe the following guidelines:

-• Traditionally the instructor is addressed as Sensei in the dojo.
-However, the extent to which this custom if followed depends on the individual instructor.
+Traditionally the instructor is addressed as Sensei in the dojo.
+However, the extent to which this custom is followed depends on the individual instructor.

-• The mat should be swept before each class.
+The mat should be swept and mopped after each class.
 It is the students’ responsibility to keep the dojo clean.
 Dojo literally means ‘place of the way’.
 It should be a place for misogi (purification) and for our sincere personal work.

 Observation of these forms of etiquette will help to create a good atmosphere in the dojo.
 But more important than the superficial observation of any form is the sincere and openhearted attitude towards training which gives meaning to the forms.